-As of December 31, 2023, we had interest rate caps, swaps and U.S. treasury locks outstanding, with underlying variable benchmark interest rates of daily SOFR or Term SOFR, as applicable.
+As of December 31, 2024, we had interest rate contracts outstanding with underlying variable benchmark interest rates of Term SOFR and U.S. Treasuries.

 We completed the transition of our derivative instruments from LIBOR to Term SOFR during the year ended December 31, 2023.